 To help clothe those who are destitute and suffering from mosquitoes.

-Symbolic Healing of Medicine Buddha Statues
+Symbolic Healing of Crowned Medicine Buddha

 Our venerable Medicine Buddha statue is depicted holding a small bowl of medicinal herbs or nuts in the palm of his left hand which is resting on his lap.
 Additionally, he is seated in full lotus pose with his right hand draped over his right knee with palm facing outwards.
 The open gesture is the “charity” or sharing mudra, which indicates that Medicine Buddha is sharing the knowledge of medicine with mankind.

 Also, between the thumb and index finger of the right hand Medicine Buddha is holding the stem of the myrobalan flower.
 This flower comes from a medicinal plant which is still found in Nepal and India.
 The myrobalan is also known as the “purple leaf plum”.
-Click here to learn more about the healing powers of Medicine Buddha.
+Click here to learn more about the Medicine Buddha.